I was talking to a potential new client the other day, and he told me they had tons of writers. So why was he looking to hire Egg?

 So you’ve been dabbling in this whole content marketing trend (spoiler alert: it’s not a trend) for a while now, and you’re not impressed with results.
 In fact, you really aren’t sure your blog or any other content piece is driving new business.

-You might even know how to go into your analytics dashboard to find out who’s visiting your site.
+You might even know how to go into your dashboard to find out who’s visiting your site.
 Some people visit your blog, but not an impressive number.

 You’re about ready to give up on content marketing and focus your efforts elsewhere, but then you decide to consult with a content strategist.